-Flooding and Water Damage Restoration in La Puente, CAWhen your La Puente home has water damage from flooding or leaks, we have the expertise and equipment to properly restore your property.
-The water removal and water cleanup process is completed by our highly-trained technicians who will document the drying process.
-This validates that your property has been dried properly and thoroughly.
+Flooding and Water Damage Restoration in La Puente, CAIf your property in La Puente has been damaged by water caused by flooding or water leaks, we have the experience, expertise and equipment to restore your property properly.
+Our water removal and cleanup process also provides validation and documentation that your property is dry.

 SERVPRO of West Covina

 - Advanced Restoration and Cleaning Equipment

 Flooding or Water Damage?
 Call Us Today – (626) 960-9145

 Flooding or water damage can affect your La Puente home or business, day or night, without warning.
 That’s why we provide immediate emergency water damage restoration services 24 hours a day, 7 days a week – 365 days a year.